Soup Athletica

 Brand Identity, Content Production & Creative Direction

-Founded in 2013, Soup Athletica was an Australian-based creative collective that worked at the intersection of cycling, tourism and lifestyle.
-Specialising in online publishing, co-branded collaborative projects, events, publications and apparel, the collective published content outside of Australia in Asia, Europe, and North America, and executed projects alongside brands and organisations including Rapha, BMC, CyclingTips, AusCycling and Ride High Country.
+Founded in 2013, Soup Athletica was an Australian-based creative collective operating at the intersection of cycling, tourism and lifestyle.
+As a co-founding creative partner I helped shaped Soup as a platform for online publishing, collaborative projects, events, publications and apparel.

-The 2021 brand refresh marked the beginning of the long-envisioned “Final Act” of the Soup Athletica story, built on a mission to celebrate stories of community, adventure, and triumph on two wheels, in all its diverse forms.
-Chanelling the spirit of the Arts & Crafts movement, Soup Athletica had community building at its core through wildly collaborative and experimental projects, cycling events, art exhibitions, and a handmade approach to the design and production of technical and lifestyle apparel.
+Chanelling the spirit of the Arts & Crafts movement, Soup Athletica placed community building at its core, expressed through experimental collaborations, cycling events, art exhibitions and a hands-on approach to the design and production of technical and lifestyle apparel.

 Soup Athletica x REPETE.cc

 Soup Athletica were commissioned by Prague-based bicycle maker REPETE to assist in the relaunch of their brand and the launch of their custom paint program titled “Decode Your Individuality”.
-Through this project, three concept bikes (Repete Verne G2) were brought to life via teaser content during COVID lockdowns in 2020, a dedicated campaign, and using collaborative content, including curated playlists, interviews, and ride guides to showcase the bike, build community, and reintroduce REPETE’s mission and unique voice in the bikemaking space.
+Through this project, three concept bikes (Repete Verne G2) were brought to life via teaser content during COVID lockdowns in 2020, a dedicated campaign, and using collaborative content, including curated playlists, interviews, and ride guides to showcase the bike, build community, and reintroduce REPETE’s mission and unique voice in the bike-making space.
 Soup Athletica acted as global ambassadors for the brand during the relaunch and introduced REPETE to its first market outside the EU through B2B and B2C channels.

 Soup Bæs CX